 Designers & Developers Are Still Learning ADA

-As I mentioned above, achieving an ADA compliant website is relatively new in the grand scheme of things.
+As I mentioned above, achieving an ADA-compliant website is relatively new in the grand scheme of things.
 I’ve been in the digital space since 2012 and ADA has only come into the mainstream since around 2017-2018.
-Designer and developers are still becoming accustomed to ADA, so it’s important to vet whichever accessibility experts you plan to work with.
+Designers and developers are still becoming accustomed to ADA, so it’s important to vet whichever accessibility experts you plan to work with.

 1 in 5 American Adults is Disabled

 This fact usually surprises many.
 But if you think more about it, it shouldn’t.
 People with disabilities come from all walks of life and there’s a wide spectrum of people that you need to consider who might want to access your content.